 She descended into TS#15 in Durango, Colorado at 11:36 a.m.
 EDT with 2d 19h 45m elapsed time and an average speed of 13.7 mph.
-This is where her record-breaking Race Across the West ended last year.
+This is where she completed her record-breaking Race Across the West last year.

 Earlier this year at lunch, Katherine asked, "You know you can ride 928.
 What about 929?"
 And Sarah answered, "Yeah!
 I gotta find out!"

 Sarah has always insisted that she must do RAAM, but with very little discussion of why.
 This might be as close an answer as we get.

 From Durango to Pagosa Springs, Colorado, Sarah encountered challenging Colorado Rocky Mountain passes, but the biggest was still to come… She reached TS#16 in Pagosa Springs at 2:06 p.m.
 EDT.
 Here she took another rest break.